Your search results

 Step 6: Consider Residency (Optional but Helpful)

-Panama’s Friendly Nations Visa or Pensionado Program can make the process smoother.
+Programs such as the Friendly Nations Visa or Pensionado Program can make the process easier.

 Tip: Residency simplifies opening bank accounts and securing financing.